 Chronic bronchitis is caused by damage to the airways.
-The damage is caused by:
+That damage can be caused by:

 - Cigarette smoking

-Cigarette smoking is the greatest risk factor for developing chronic bronchitis.
-The number of cigarettes smoked and years as a smoke increase the risk of disease.
-Frequent and long-term smoking also increases the chance of severe chronic bronchitis.
+Cigarette smoking is the greatest risk factor for chronic bronchitis.
+The higher the number of total cigarettes smoked, the higher the risk of disease.

-Chronic bronchitis is more common in people over 40 years old.
-Other factors that may increase the chance of chronic bronchitis include:
+Chronic bronchitis is more common in people over 40 years of age.
+Other things that may increase the risk of chronic bronchitis include:

-- Exposure to secondhand smoke
+- Being around secondhand smoke